 Food distribution goes beyond the movement of products from the manufacturer to the retailers and customers.
 Actually, commercial food distributors don’t go directly to these institutions, but they deal with corporate stores.
-Then the smaller entities pick lesser quantities from these bigger companies and display them on the shelves in their stores.
+Then the smaller entities pick lesser quantities from these bigger companies and display them on the shelves of their stores.

 Types of Commercial Foodservice Distributors

 There are different types of foodservice distributors catering to a specific market based on their needs and industry.

 Broadline Distributors: They are one-stop-suppliers to the foodservice operators purchasing a large volume of products, thus eliminating the need for multiple distributors.